mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - After the phone screen interviews, schedule the onsites in 4 to 6 weeks (I did 4 weeks)
 - Pick new problems based on how weak I felt in the patterns shown in the [leetcode master link](https://Leetcode.com/discuss/general-discussion/665604/important-and-useful-links-from-all-over-the-Leetcode), I discarded some problems that had a bad thumbs up/thumbs down ratio
-- Pick LC solved problems (medium and hard) and review your solutions if you did them recently.
+- Pick LC solved problems (medium and hard) and review my solutions if I did them recently.
-If you solved them a long time ago, redo them, read explanations by other coders in the discussion tab.
+If I solved them a long time ago, redo them, read explanations by other coders in the discussion tab.
 - Do mock interviews again and again.
 I eventually went through all the onsite mock interviews for Google and Facebook
 - Participate in the weekly Leetcode contest